Q: How did you get started with clicker training? .

 Q: How did you get involved with KPA?

-Q: What are some key components of the Dog Trainer Professional program that you think benefit all clicker trainers?
+Q: What are some key things in the Dog Trainer Professional (DTP) program that you think all clicker trainers can benefit from?

 Q: What has been the most rewarding part of your KPA experience?

 A: I love working with students who not only have the interest in animal training, but who also care about what the process of communication is.
 There are many trainers out there who train animals, but when asked why they do what they do, they are unable to answer.
 They merely “copy” what they have been shown to do.
 They are not familiar with learning theory and how behavior works.
 Not so with our KPA graduates…!

 KPA students are able to train their animals intelligently and efficiently.
 They understand how learning works and why the timing of the clicker is so important in teaching an animal a new behavior.
 These students respect the animal’s mind and are able to set up a safe learning environment for both themselves and the animals that they work with.